tanoshim/grpc-message-proxy/readme.md

 # How to Test
 Run the server and the client both on eclipse.
 ## 1. Run a Server
-1. In click serviceapl-server, right click com.example.grpc.serviceapl.ServiceAplServer.java and select Run as > Java application.
+1. In serviceapl-server, right click com.example.grpc.serviceapl.ServiceAplServer.java and select Run as > Java application.
 *The server stops after 60 seconds
 ## 2. Run a Client
-1. In click serviceapl-client, right click com.example.grpc.tester.ServiceAplLauncher.java and select Run as > Java application.
+1. In serviceapl-client, right click com.example.grpc.tester.ServiceAplLauncher.java and select Run as > Java application.

 # How to Add a New Protobuf Class